tejastn10/verbose-couscous/README.md

 In the simplest terms, grep (global regular expression print) will search input files for a search string, and print the lines that match it.

+### SED

+#### sed = stream editor

+sed performs basic text transformations on an input stream (a file or input from a pipeline) in a single pass through the stream, so it is very efficient. sed can be used at the command-line, or within a shell script, to edit a file non-interactively.